2. Rock-hewn house

 6. Of place and time

 Stephen Yeomans and Anita Findlay’s striking industrial-style home in Lewes, East Sussex, has become a modern landmark.
-On a bank of the River Ouse, atop the rough concrete river wall, the multi-award-winning fivebedroom by architect Sandy Rendel.
+The multi-award-winning five bedroom home by architect Sandy Rendel sits atop a rough concrete river wall on a bank of the River Ouse.

 Inside, the layout of rooms takes advantage of river views, while reducing the impact of traffic noise from the road behind the building.
 First aired October 2015.